 Fulfilling our purpose

-A unique, patented feature allows the utility companies to determine what the condition of the pole is after a fire event, thereby keeping the pole in situ longer and reducing cost and disruption.
+A unique, patented feature allows the utility companies to determine what the condition of the pole is after a fire event, thereby keeping the pole in use longer and reducing cost and disruption.

 Standard FRP is often used as a sustainable alternative material for utility poles.
-While these offer some degree of inherent fire-retardant properties that protect the pole from fire damage, fire-retardant engineered composite FireSleeves™ incorporates a fire resistant sleeve which shields the base FRP pole from the excessive heat generated by typical brush and grass fires.
+While these offer some degree of inherent fire-retardant properties that protect the pole from fire damage, fire-retardant engineered composite FireStrong™ utility poles incorporate a fire-resistant sleeve which shields the base FRP pole from the excessive heat generated by typical brush and grass fires.

 FRP utility poles are sustainably engineered to last up to and exceed 80 years in some of the harshest environments with little to no maintenance.
-Adding FireSleeves™ further increases their durability and longevity in fire-prone areas.
-A temperature monitoring system is included within the FireSleeve™ and this is engineered to continuously monitor the temperature experienced from forest fires, which can reach up to 2,100˚F. The pole is shielded from these extreme temperatures and the FireSleeve™ will record whether there has been any permanent loss of strength.
+Adding FireStrong™ further increasesgrid reliability in fire-prone areas.
+A temperature monitoring system is included within the FireStrong™ poles and this is engineered to continuously monitor the temperature experienced from wild fires, which can reach up to 2,100˚F. The pole is shielded from these extreme temperatures and will record whether there has been any permanent loss of strength.

 The key benefit of increased durability and longevity is cost savings.
 When a fire occurs, utility poles protected by FRP pole covers will be less likely to experience a permanent loss of strength.
 As a result, they will not need to be removed and replaced, meaning utility companies will not need to invest time and money into performing these operations, and end-users will not need to suffer through a grid failure.